Scheduled MonumentsEnglandThe medieval Exe Bridge, St Edmund's Church, and medieval tenement remains, lying between the River Exe and Frog Street

 What is The medieval Exe Bridge, St Edmund's Church, and medieval tenement remains, lying between the River Exe and Frog Street?

-The medieval Exe Bridge, St Edmund's Church, and medieval tenement remains is a scheduled ancient monument in Exeter, Devon, comprising substantial structural evidence of medieval urban occupation and infrastructure.
+The medieval Exe Bridge, St Edmund's Church, and medieval tenement remains is an ancient monument in Exeter, Devon, comprising a cluster of structures dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020671.

 Who is responsible for protecting The medieval Exe Bridge, St Edmund's Church, and medieval tenement remains, lying between the River Exe and Frog Street?